bleroy/3d-junkyard/DecentXL/readme.md

 Turn the PCB over.
 Position one of the small washers around each of the screw holes for the stabilizers and secure it with a screw.

+#### Special vintage stabilizers

+Stabilizing vintage caps can be challenging.
+If you went down that route, be patient: it can be done, but it's difficult.

+Bending a copper rod to be the correct distance between stabilizers is hard, but can be done with a good pair of pliers, and fulsh cutters.

+In some cases you'll have to print adapters that either fit inside the key cap or replace the stem of a Durock stabilizer.

-### Configure the keyboard for your layout
+### Configure the keyboard for your layout (Rev. 2 and 3 only!)

-Solder two jumper wires to the left of the PCB to configure it for Caps or Control.
+Solder two small jumper wires **horizontally** to the left of the PCB to configure it for Caps or Control.
 This rewires the key that's above left shift and that's normally Control on an original keyboard.
 Control on the modern keyboard goes to the left of the space bar, and this key is reconfigured to be Caps.
 The two wires should short from the middle position to the right position for modern, and from the middle to the left for vintage.
 The silkscreen has helper text for this.

+Revisions 4 and after require no configuration because modern and vintage are separate, pre-configured PCBs.

 ### Mount the switches onto the plate

 Insert switches into the aluminum plate with the LED window to the back and the pins to the front.

-On modern layouts, the exception to this is the return key that should have its LED window to the right and pins to the left.
-Note that there are some differences with the vintage layout: the del/backspace key is two units wide, so put the switch in the middle position (there are three positions to accommodate for vintage layouts).
-Same for return, put it in the middle position among the three available vertically on the right of the board.
-There are also two additional positions around the space bar, each with its own switch.
-You might want to not position the del and return switches before the plate is in place as it may move, and it's fine to insert it later.
+On modern layouts, the exception to this is the return key that should have its LED window to the left and pins to the right.

-On vintage layouts, delete, return and caps have a different orientation.
+On vintage revisions preceding 4, delete, return and caps have a different orientation.
 It's more practical to wait and add those at the next step, while soldering the switches.

 Note that the console keys do not have a place on the plate.
-That's because they will be on the daughter board that doesn't use a plate.
+That's because they will be aligned using a separate printed plate.

+ There are 4 additional positions around the space bar, control and break keys for F1-4 optional keys.
+Usually you won't mount switches onto those, just ignore them unless you have a modified case that can accommodate them.

 ### Get the plate and PCB together